 Once you have this complete, you’ve completed pretty much ALL of the beaucracy steps!
 Hooray!
 Please note that although this does seem like a LOT to do, it is possible.
 It took me almost two months to get everything together, but it was worth it.

 I can attest to the fact that the Irish are some of the friendliest people you will ever meet.
 At the same time, some people can be a bit reserved.
-Especially living in Cork, I found that it took some time to get an “in” with people, but once I did, they really did everything to help me feel at home.
+Especially living in Cork, it took some time to get an “in” with people.
+But once I did, I felt at home with the locals.

 Also, the same goes for customer service.
 Depending on where in Ireland you are, it can be somewhat of a cultural faux pas to complain.
 Don’t be surprised if the waitress seems slightly offended when you want to send your burger back because it is under-cooked.
 I’d recommend just being extra nice if you have any sort of issue, and leaving the “well in America this would never happen!” attitude at home.